1Hive/disputable-delay-app/docs/techincal-guide.md

 ```
 // the default amount of time that the forwarding of an intent will be delayed
 uint256 public executionDelay;
-// the default index for a delayedScript struct
+// the index of the next created delayedScript struct
 uint256 public delayedScriptsNewIndex = 0;
 // a mapping of uint256 to an instance of a DelayedScript struct
 mapping(uint256 => DelayedScript) public delayedScripts;